SU Carb Ports

 The front float chamber lid on North American emissions-controlled cars may have three ports like this - fuel in, fuel out to rear carb, and overflow: (SU Burlen)

 The vent/overflow pipes.
 Short hose and clips 13 and 14 joining pipes 12 to the carb ports.
-Clip 16 (AHH7355) attaching the pipes to bracket 15 (AHH7382) with washers and nuts 17, 18 and 19.
-Bracket 15 (AHH7382) looks like it should attach to the left stud hole or blanking plate bolt of the moulding or aperture for the mechanical fuel pump, with the step clearing the right-hand stud and nut of the blanking plate.
-The Parts Catalogue indicates this arrangement ended at chassis number 258000 on export cars i.e. with the introduction of HIF carbs on those cars: Image from MGPartsUK
+P-clip 16 (AHH7355) round the pipes seems to have been used throughout, initially attaching the pipes to bracket 15 (AHH7382) with washers and nuts 17, 18 and 19.
+Bracket 15 (AHH7382) was attached to the block using the lower engine mount bolt.
+The Parts Catalogue indicates this arrangement ended at chassis number 258000 on export cars i.e. with the introduction of HIF carbs on those cars when the P-clip was fitted using the mechanical fuel pump blanking plate rear bolt: Image from MGPartsUK

 However the above drawing gives no clue whatsoever as to how the pipes are orientated on the car.
 The front pipe goes straight down and under the edge of the heat shield to meet up with the pipe from the rear carb, then both go through the mounting bracket on the engine mount (as here) or on the block bracket (as below):